tendermint/tendermint/CONTRIBUTING.md

 landing changes in master.

 All contributions should start with an Issue.
-The issue helps capture the problem your trying to solve and allows early feedback.
+The issue helps capture the problem you're trying to solve and allows for early feedback.
 Once the problem description has been captured by an issue, the process can proceed in different direction depending on how well defined the problem and proposed solution are.
 If the change is simple and well understood, maintainers will +1